-Please mark your calendars for our next DH RIG meeting: March 7th, 3:30 pm in the Digital Matters Lab pop-up space.
+Please mark your calendars for our next DH RIG meeting: March 7th, 3:30 pm in Digital Matters pop-up space.
 Shannon McGregor (Communication) will be presenting from her work, “Social (Media) Construction of Public Opinion by Elites.”
 Abstract is below, and light refreshments will be served.

 “Social (Media) Construction of Public Opinion by Elites”